-I really enjoyed my walking tour with Urban Adventures.
+I really enjoyed my Kowloon Market walking tour.
 The tour guide Danny was personable and friendly and had lots of interesting information and tips to share about the various markets and other sites in Kowloon.

-While this tour was free for me that’s ony because I won an Urban Adventure voucher through a contest on Caroline in the City Travel Blog.
+This tour was free for me because I won an Urban Adventure voucher through a contest on Caroline in the City Travel Blog.
 I was not asked to write about or review this tour, and as always all opinions are my own.

 This post is part of the #WeekendWanderlust link up on A Brit and A Southerner.